POSTECH-CVLab/PyTorch-StudioGAN/README.md

 Precision measures how accurately the generator can learn the target distribution.
 Recall measures how completely the generator covers the target distribution.
 Like IS and FID, calculating Precision and Recall requires the pre-trained Inception-V3 model.
 StudioGAN uses the same hyperparameter settings with the [original Precision and Recall implementation](https://github.com/msmsajjadi/precision-recall-distributions), and StudioGAN calculates the F-beta score suggested by [Sajjadi et al](https://arxiv.org/abs/1806.00035).

 ### Improved Precision and Recall (Prc, Rec)
-Improved precision and recall is developed to make up for the shortcomings of the precision and recall metric.
+Improved precision and recall are developed to make up for the shortcomings of the precision and recall.
 Like IS, FID, calculating improved precision and recall requires the pre-trained Inception-V3 model.
-StudioGAN uses the PyTorch implementation provided by [developers of density and coverage metric](https://github.com/clovaai/generative-evaluation-prdc).
+StudioGAN uses the PyTorch implementation provided by [developers of density and coverage scores](https://github.com/clovaai/generative-evaluation-prdc).

 ### Density and Coverage (Dns, Cvg)
-Density and coverage metric can estimate the fidelity and diversity of generated images using the pre-trained Inception-V3 model.
-The metric is known to be robust to outliers and to have the ability to detect identical real and fake distributions.
-StudioGAN uses the [authors official PyTorch implementation](https://github.com/clovaai/generative-evaluation-prdc), and StudioGAN adopts the author's suggestion for hyperparameter selection.
+Density and coverage metrics can estimate the fidelity and diversity of generated images using the pre-trained Inception-V3 model.
+The metrics are known to be robust to outliers, and they can detect identical real and fake distributions.
+StudioGAN uses the [authors' official PyTorch implementation](https://github.com/clovaai/generative-evaluation-prdc), and StudioGAN follows the author's suggestion for hyperparameter selection.

 # Benchmark
-### ※ Numbers will be updated after the upcomming CVPR deadline)
+### ※ Numbers will be updated after the upcomming CVPR deadline

-#### ※ We always welcome your contribution if you find any wrong implementation, bug, and misreported score.
+#### We always welcome your contribution if you find any wrong implementation, bug, and misreported score.

 We report the best IS, FID, and F_beta values of various GANs.
 B. S. means batch size for training.